While Sirens Sound: How Ukrainian Studio Rebel Monkey Keeps Working

 The studio has previously produced several documentary and fiction shorts, which Stan describes as “more like a hobby.”
 But his current documentary project, Tale of the American Dream, is more than a hobby.
 It’s a calling, especially now.

-With an eye toward taking it on the festival circuit, Stan uses this film to examine the reality of the so-called American dream, interviewing a variety of people who were born here, along with numerous immigrants.
+Now available on Amazon Prime, Stan uses this film to examine the reality of the so-called American dream, interviewing a variety of people who were born here, along with numerous immigrants.

 Obviously there are more than two sides to the story, with the immigrants believing that opportunities abound in the U.S. if one is willing to “fight for it.”
 On the flip side, there’s the experience of African-American people, whose ancestors were brought here as slaves, and whose opportunities continue to be impeded by racism, oppression, and inequality.